anantk2006/vytal/docs/source/api.rst

     :param eye_frames: (bool) Whether to return the eye frames (128x128 images used for prediction)
     :return: All predictions during time running at the end of run.

-vytal.adtech
+adtech
 ------------

-.. py:module:: vytal.adtech
+.. py:module:: adtech

     The module for advertisement testing.

 .. py:function:: analyze_eye_tracking_data(results, aois, fps, fixation_threshold_sec=0.5, distance_threshold=50)
-   :module: vytal.adtech
+   :module: adtech
    :noindex:
    Analyze eye tracking data to calculate metrics for Areas of Interest (AOIs) and general viewing behavior.